 Pl = Pld0+10*gamma*math.log10(distance/d0)

 The variables used in the code have the same meaning as those in equation (1).
-The distance variable represents the distance between the GW and each node: considering that models 2) and 3) include the antennas’ height, turning the 2D spatial representation of the Log-Distance model into a 3D one, we changed the variable definition by applying the Pythagorean theorem.
+The distance variable represents the distance between the GW and each node; considering that models 2) and 3) include the antenna height, transforming the 2D spatial representation of the log-distance model into a 3D representation, we changed the variable definition by applying the Pythagorean theorem.